 Negretto (Italian’s forgotten secret)

 Typical of the Emilia-Romagna area, Negretto is a robust red wine.
 The grape’s pigmentation is what gives the fruit its name.
-It’s nearly as dark as black, making it the darkest variety of grapes.
-The grapes from the Negretto variety were originally used for their color solely, but the wine was eventually produced on its own.
+It’s nearly as dark as black, making it the darkest grapes.
+The grapes from the Negretto variety were originally used solely for their color, but the wine was eventually produced on its own.

 Due to the complexity of its production, this wine is rarely consumed.
 Clay soil is ideal for growing grapes because they are so frost-sensitive.
 As a result, it might be challenging to produce in the colder northern regions.